Embedded System Design: Challenges of Hardware and Software Development

 1. Hardware platform selection

-The future embedded software design can be roughly estimated when the team creates the technical proposal as experienced developers can see what hardware resources they can expect.
+The future embedded software design can be roughly estimated when the team creates the technical proposal as experienced developers can see what hardware resources they can expect and how they can solve typical embedded system scalability issues..

 Of course, the team prefers more powerful MCUs with larger memory capacity.
-But if it’s not an option and we have to use a less powerful alternative, we need to analyze the project thoroughly to be sure we can implement all the features and optimize the code for this particular hardware.
+Choosing components with more memory can enable better optimization, reduce system complexity, and improve overall performance, especially in demanding projects.
+When considering power consumption, selecting low-power components and implementing effective power management strategies are essential for reducing heat generation or conserving battery life in portable devices.
+But if it’s not an option and we have to use less powerful alternatives, we need to analyze the project thoroughly to be sure we can implement all the features and optimize the code for this particular hardware.

 Since embedded software systems interact with hardware (microcontrollers, sensors, buzzers, etc.), developers need to study the equipment before they start coding.
 The problem is that certain models may lack the necessary documentation or the data sheets may contain mistakes, inaccuracies, and outdated information.